 This week we go micro, considering the rhythm and flow of sentences and hunting down filter words, cliches and clumsy constructions.

 This week’s content will be determined by the needs and concerns of the students, and will include a significant amount of one-on-one time with the tutor for each student.

 8. Where do we go from here?

-You should have a novel-in-progress.
+To benefit from this course, you should be working on a novel.
 If you’re not sure if your novel is at the right stage for this course, read over the different topics above to determine if you think you will benefit.
 You can also contact us with any questions before enrolling.

 More from Writing NSW